-Welcome to 2018, where flexible work schedules are no longer the exception.
-Here are some stats to show just how much we relish this evolving workforce, despite most likely having to work longer hours.
-43% of Americans say they spent at least some time working remotely.
-85% of millennials prefer to telecommute and 50% of them factor in their ability to work remotely when searching for employment.
+Welcome to 2020, where flexible work schedules are no longer the exception.
+Here are some stats to show just how much we relish this evolving workforce (despite most likely having to work longer hours):

 In addition, as businesses increasingly operate globally and continue to merge and acquire, they are looking for IT to match this dynamic environment.
 Bring-your-own-device is becoming the norm for permanent as well as contract and temp workers who come to work for a short period of time.

 The traditional workday isn’t 9-5 anymore.
 Who isn’t plugged in all the time, on weekends and even on holidays these days?
 And not just on our laptops.
 On our tablets, and phones.
 How can we make sure security threats and compliance won’t be a major concern as we work on all of these different devices?
 It’s a whole different work world, and it is essential that we manage how personal computing is evolving.